raspberrypilearning/recruiting-volunteers/en/step_3.md

 --- task ---

 **Review** the 'How to recruit' list.
 Which of these approaches would be most impactful in your local area?
 What approach would you prefer to try?
-Is there any other ways you could reach potential volunteers in your local area not mentioned on this list?
+Are there other ways you could reach potential volunteers in your local area not mentioned on this list?

 --- /task ---